5and5/BO2-Remix/README.md

 * Increased wall weapon buy distance

 ### Equipment
-* Claymores do 1/3 of zombies max health
+* Claymores do 1/2 of zombies max health
+* Max claymores changed from 12 per player to 10 total on the map at a time

 ## Maps